Last Updated on November 6, 2023 by Karl Thompson

 1994 – informally organised Raves made illegal (sort of)

-In 1994 The Criminal Justice and Public Order Act 1994 was aimed at clamping down on anti-social behaviour.
+In 1994 The Criminal Justice and Public Order Act 1994 clamped down on anti-social behaviour.
 It effectively gave the police new powers to break up raves, or any informally arranged gathering of 100 or more people listening to music involving a series of repetitive beats.

 The 1992 Castlemorton rave, the biggest ever informally organised rave in British history, is one of the events that led to the establishment of the 1994 Criminal Justice and Anti-Social Behaviour Act…